|42mm Apple Watch 2|

 When an order is placed through my website, I get an email notification.
 The notification on my wrist ensures that I am instantly aware, regardless of where my phone is.

-I've set up a Text Replacement shortcut on my iPhone to send an acknowledgement to my client that I've received the document, so I only have to pick up the phone, go into the email client and type 3 letters to reply.
+I've set up a Text Replacement shortcut on my iPhone to send an acknowledgment to my client that I've received the document, so I only have to pick up the phone, go into the email client and type 3 letters to reply.

 I use a calendar program called Informant to organize my time and tasks.
 Purchasing this program allows me to run versions on 3 different MacPro laptops and my iPhone (unlike some calendar programs that make you pay separately for the iPhone and Mac versions).
 They all sync and sync to the calendar of the school where I teach and three Gmail calendars that I use.
 I've discovered recently that there is an additional sync function (small extra charge) that allows me to email tasks directly to Informant.
 So I set up my order processing service to send a copy of each order directly to Informant.
 Now, not only do I get a notification on my wrist, but I also have a task automatically added to my calendar.